Skip to main content

 There are two main causes of strokes:

 • A blood clot stopping the supply of blood to the brain.
-This is called an ischaemic stroke.
+Called an ischaemic stroke.

 • A weakened blood vessel bursting and causing brain damage.
-This is called an haemorrhagic stroke.
+Called an haemorrhagic stroke.

 Who's at risk from stroke?

-People who are over 65 years of age are most at risk from having strokes.
-A quarter of strokes occur in people under the age of 65, and it is possible for children to have strokes.
+People who are over 65 years are most at risk from having strokes.
+A quarter of stokes occur in people under the age of 65.
+It is possible for children to have strokes.

 Reduce your risk